 Imagine you are climbing a hill in your hometown.
 If you are in reasonably good shape, you can get up and down most hills.
 Now, imagine you want to climb in the Rocky Mountains.
 The general skills needed to get up the hills back home will not help you reach 14,000 feet.
 You are going to need a new set of skills, and to acquire them, you need to train diﬀerently.
 You will need to stop what you have been doing and create new practices that will help you reach a new elevation.

 Those new practices will become habits over time, and then this same process will need to be applied when it is time to go past 14,000 feet and head towards Everest.
 The skills are monumentally diﬀerent, but the process to obtain them is the same.

-For those that want to continue to grow, life can be viewed as several of these climbs.
-Finding Your Way is meant to be a resource you can use on your life journey to get to your ultimate destination.
-The writings and experiences here are based on the collective experience of myself and partners Craig C. Rowe and Travis Carson.
-All of us have experienced success as we define it in our lives, and we have used this writing to share the simple concepts with you.
+For those who want to continue to grow, life can be viewed as several of these climbs.
+Finding Your Way is a resource you can use on your life journey to reach your ultimate destination.
+The writings and experiences in this book are based on the collective experience of myself and my partners Craig C. Rowe and Travis Carson.
+All of us have experienced success as we define it in our lives, and we have used this writing to share our concepts with you.

 We hope to see you on a future climb.